 Your Way Forward

-Now that you have understood the SEO Guide, and some of you might be thinking that I have missed a lot of information about SEO as not all the beginners only will read this guide.
+Now that you have understood the SEO Guide, some of you might be thinking that I have missed a lot of information about SEO, as only some beginners will read this guide.

-Making it clear, yes I did that on purpose.
+To make it clear, yes, I did that on purpose.

-But, trust me, that would have been annoying and distracting for the beginners.
+But, trust me, that would have been not very pleasant and distracting for the beginners.

-And also, there are lots of those lengthy guides available on the web.
+Also, there are lots of lengthy guides available on the web.

 Then why do I need to add another one?

-The purpose is to get a clear idea from this guide, then learn updated about each subheading, not the outdated lengthy guides.
+The purpose is to get a clear idea from this guide and then learn updates about each subheading, including the outdated, lengthy guides.

-In your way forward you need to follow these steps:
+On your way forward, you need to follow these steps:

 - Select your niche (always start with your passion)